Mark-Seaman/PythonWebApps/week12/BookBuilder/Documents/Poems/DoBe.md

 ---

-“To be is to do - Socrates
+"To be is to do - Socrates

 To do is to be - Sartre

-Do, Be, Do, Be, Do - Sinatra”
+Do, Be, Do, Be, Do - Sinatra"

     ― Kurt Vonnegut (seen on tee-shirt in Athens, Greece)